6502ts/6502.ts/doc/stellerator.md

 phosphor simulation and jitter-free audio emulation.
 Cartridges are stored locally in the browser, no data is transferred over the web.

-The source is available under the MIT (see below) on [github](https://github.com/6502ts/6502.ts).
+The source is available under the MIT license on [github](https://github.com/6502ts/6502.ts).
 Feel free to fork, explore and contribute.

-# Loading and running cartridge images
+# Loading and running ROMs

-The "Cartridges" page allows you to import, configure and run cartridge images.
-Cartridge images can be loaded directly from ZIP files.
+The "Cartridges" page allows you to import, configure and run ROM image files.
+Image files can be loaded directly from ZIP files.

 ## Available Settings